Preparing for the COVID-19 recession and beyond.

 - Startup businesses have a higher risk of closure.
 You don’t have any guarantee that a large company will weather the storm and avoid mass layoffs.
 On the other hand, working for a startup means you may be more at risk of the business closing entirely.

-#3: Loan approvals can be hard to come by during a recession
+Approvals can be hard to come by during a recession

 Lenders can choose to increase or relax their lending standards, as long as they follow federal and state regulations.
 During a recession, lenders face high rates of default from other borrowers.
 Basically, they can’t afford another bad loan that doesn’t get repaid.

 This means it can be tough to get approved for financing.
-This is true both of for personal loans and for any small business loans that you may need.
+This is true both for personal loans and for any small business loans that you may need.
 If you want to get approved, you’ll need a great credit score and a low debt-to-income ratio.
 Only the most creditworthy can get approved.

 That being said, recessions can often be a great time to refinance.
 The Federal Reserve typically lowers interest rates during a recession to stimulate the economy.
 If you have great credit and you followed the advice above, you can get really attractive rates on loans.
 Just make sure you have the means you cover the payments on whatever you borrow.